Exam Survival Tips

 Blog | Adelaide | Glen Rd

-Many students, particularly first-year students dread the mid-semester exams, the first major tests in most courses.
+Many students, particularly first-year students dread the end of semester exams.
 They might be stressful but there are ways to tilt the odds in your favour.
-Try these tips before your next test, even if it’s not an actual mid-semester.
+Try these tips before your next test.

 Use campus resources

 Most students don’t take full advantage of their university’s resources.
 Your campus most likely offers tutoring, study rooms, professor office hours, computer labs, review sessions, or, at the very least a quiet library for studying.
 You’re paying for all of this as part of tuition so if your university has free tutoring, sign up!
 Have questions on the material?
 Ask your professor or teaching assistant during office hours.

 Eat a proper breakfast